 The prognosis is excellent.
 The syndrome does not induce any long term sequelae and is not associated with comorbidities.
 It generally resolves spontaneously 3-5 years after symptoms onset.

-Justin Morgenstern.
-PFAPA: Periodic fever, aphthous stomatitis, pharyngitis, and cervical adenitis syndrome, First10EM, 2020.
+Morgenstern, J. PFAPA: Periodic fever, aphthous stomatitis, pharyngitis, and cervical adenitis syndrome, First10EM, August 24, 2020.
 Available at: